tier4/agnocast/docs/agnocast_ros2_bridge.md

 ## Overview

 The Agnocast Bridge enables communication between Agnocast nodes and ROS 2 nodes.
-It automatically forwards messages bidirectionally while preventing message circulation (echo-back):
+It automatically forwards messages bidirectionally.
+Message circulation (echo-back) is automatically prevented by the bridge's internal logic.
+No additional configuration or constraints are required.

 - **R2A (ROS 2 → Agnocast)**: Forwards messages from ROS 2 publishers to Agnocast subscribers
 - **A2R (Agnocast → ROS 2)**: Forwards messages from Agnocast publishers to ROS 2 subscribers